cesarferreira/monzo-cli/README.md

 ## Setup

+> **Monzo app approval is mandatory for OAuth**
+> After you run `monzo auth login` and sign in in the browser, **open the Monzo app on your phone and tap to approve the login request** as soon as it appears.
+Until you **APPROVE** that prompt, Monzo may not issue a usable access token: the CLI will not work properly, and your session / connection often **will not show up or update correctly** on the [developer portal](https://developers.monzo.com/apps/home).
+Do not skip this step — finish the app approval **before** expecting any OAuth token or API access to work.

+### OAuth login: approve in the Monzo app (read this)

+1. **`monzo auth login`** opens the browser; you log in to Monzo on the web.
+2. **Immediately check your phone** — Monzo sends a **login approval** request to the app.
+3. **Tap approve in the Monzo app** while the terminal is still waiting.
+If you ignore or delay this, token exchange can fail or you can end up with a half-working setup (missing account auto-detection, errors on `monzo accounts`, nothing visible as expected on the website).
+4. Only after approval does the CLI save tokens and continue (e.g. auto-picking a default account).

 ### Option 1: OAuth2 (recommended)

 1. Create an OAuth client in the [Monzo developer apps console](https://developers.monzo.com/apps/home) (or run `monzo developers` to open it in your browser)